WHY YOU CAN TRUST RESILIENCE EXPERT TESE STEPHENS

 BY TERESA M. STEPHENS, PHD, MSN, RN, CNE, ATI NURSING EDUCATION CONSULTANTA new year typically comes with great hopes, energy, and a new (or renewed) commitment to plans for personal development, health, and/or well-being.
 I hope you will seriously consider including a commitment to building personal resilience as you make your plans for 2021!

-ATI has asked me to assist you in this process with this article dedicated to the topic of resilience.
+ATI has asked me to assist you in this process through a monthly article dedicated to the topic of resilience.
 I am honored to be able to share some of what I have learned through many years of research on this topic.
+I hope you will join us on this journey!

 To begin, I would like to share with you about how I came to focus on this topic.